-How to Win Friends & Influence People Dale Carnegie (Pocket Books, 1998) First published in 1937, How to Win Friends and Influence People was an overnight success with staying power.
+First published in 1937, How to Win Friends and Influence People by Dale Carnegie was an overnight success with staying power.
 Today, this book is regarded as one of the all-time best for its lessons on dealing with people.

 The chapter titles seem, at first, a little manipulative: "Six ways to make people like you," "12 ways to win people to your way of thinking."
 But the reality of Carnegie's teachings is that none will work if the intent is manipulation.
 The word "genuine" appears repeatedly throughout the book.
 Only with authenticity and honesty will Carnegie's methods work consistently.

 How to Win Friends and Influence People is packed with anecdotes from historical leaders and lessons learned or taught by some of history's greatest businessmen, making the read as interesting as it is enlightening.
 And the methods--calling a person by his or her name or looking at the situation from the other's point of view--work in business and in personal life with family and friends.